 DEFORESTATION IN YOUR KITCHEN

 We know our choices matter.
 But what is the best way to protect the rainforest?
-Is being a vegan best for the environment?
+Is being vegan best for the environment?
 What about palm oil?
 What about soy?
-Agricultural impacts on the rainforest are complex and there is not a clear answer as to what the perfect choice is.
-Yet, there is so much that we do know.
-Agriculture is responsible for most of the destruction of the Amazon, and cattle ranching is still the 1 driver of rainforest destruction even as palm oil is decimating rainforests in Indonesia.
-Maybe its time to stop asking if being vegan is best for the environment.
-A better question might be: What can I do?
+Agricultural impacts on the rainforest are complex and a lot of research remains to be done.
+But, there is so much that we do know.
+Agriculture is responsible for most of the destruction of the Amazon, and cattle ranching is still the 1 driver of rainforest destruction—even as palm oil is decimating rainforests in Indonesia.
+Maybe it is time to stop asking for the perfect solution or the definitive answer.
+A better question might be: What can I do today?
 Let’s start from there.

 Today, did you: